When is the next local government election? Who conducts the election?

 What is optional preferential voting?

-This year, the State Government has introduced optional preferential voting for local government elections.
+Last year, the State Government introduced optional preferential voting for local government elections.
+This includes extraordinary elections.

 Optional preferential voting is similar to the way you vote in State and Federal elections; however, with optional preferential voting, you do not have to assign every candidate with your preference.
 You can vote for one, some, or all candidates on the ballot paper.
 With optional preferential voting, if the candidate you have given your first preference to is eliminated from the count, your vote will be redistributed to your next preference on the ballot paper.
 This process continues until one candidate has the majority of votes.